 - Equity and Dividend Policy

-Following the ordinary general meeting, held on 5 June 2012, the Board has the following shareholder authorizations:
+Following the annual general meeting, held on 4 June 2013, the Board has the following shareholder authorizations:

-For further information on these shareholder authorizations, please refer to minutes from the Ordinary General Meeting.
+For further information on these shareholder authorizations, please refer to minutes from the Annual General Meeting.

 The Board of Directors